The Crown Inn, Birmingham

 The Crown Inn is a public house in Broad Street, Birmingham, England.
 Built in 1781, it was rebuilt in 1883, 1930 and 1991.
 It is Grade II listed.

-It was the brewery tap for William Butler's brewery, which Victorian building survived at the rear of The Crown until 1987.
+It was the brewery tap for William Butler's brewery, a Victorian building that survived at the rear of The Crown until 1987.

-It sits alongside a Birmingham Canal Navigations canal. and is nestled within the outline of the International Convention Centre.
+It sits alongside a Birmingham Canal Navigations canal and is nestled within the outline of the International Convention Centre.

 The sash windows on the first and second floors are from the 1781 building.
-The architect for the 1883 work was William Jenkins, for the 1930 work, E F Reynolds, and in Alan Goodwin & Associates, who added a west façade described by the architectural critic Andy Foster as "cheap".
+The architect for the 1883 work was William Jenkins, for the 1930 work, E F Reynolds, and in 1991 Alan Goodwin & Associates, who added a west façade described by the architectural critic Andy Foster as "cheap".

 Since the early 2000s, it has operated as part of a chain of 1980s themed nightclubs under the name "Reflex".